Andy Lally: NASCAR

 2015 saw Lally run a partial schedule in the Xfinity Series in the No. 90 for King Autosport while maintaining his full-time ride with Magnus Racing in the No. 44 Porsche in the IMSA Series.
 In 2016 Lally would return to the Xfinity Series at Mid Ohio driving the No. 90 in place of Mario Gosselin.
 It was a wet and rainy race where cars were sliding all over the place, going off the track, and spinning out.
 Lally was running well and then was hit from behind and spun in a multi-car accident with Brendan Gaughan and Erik Jones.
-Lally would recover and finish 7th, getting his third top ten in the Xfinity series.
-His fourth top ten finish would come in August 2017, again at Mid Ohio in his only start of the season and placing 5th.
+Lally would recover and finish seventh, getting his third top ten in the Xfinity series.
+His fourth top ten finish would come in August 2017, again at Mid Ohio in his only start of the season and placing fifth.
 This was the best result of any driver only making one race start in 2017.
-Lally plans on running at least 3 races for 2018 in the NASCAR Xfinity Series.
+Lally planned on running at least three races for 2018 in the NASCAR Xfinity Series.

 After not running any of the Xfinity Series road course races in 2019, Lally returned to the series for 2020, driving the No. 02 for Our Motorsports.
 Full-time Truck Series driver Brett Moffitt, the usual driver of that car, could not participate in both races as he was at Michigan for the Truck Series race on the same weekend as Road America, and due to NASCAR's rule only allowing drivers to compete in one race at the Daytona Road Course, Moffitt could not run that race either.